Emergency Preparedness

 Does Your Family Have One?

 If an emergency happens in your community, it may take emergency workers some time to reach you, or you may be required to evacuate.
+You should be prepared to take care of yourself and your family for a minimum of 72 hours.

 The Municipal District of Taber has been impacted by natural disasters such as severe storms, wildfires, and flooding in the past.
 Identifying what emergencies could impact your home or place of work is an important first step in emergency preparedness.